A group is formed when 2 or more entities, which carry out taxable activities, register for GST as a group.

 If every member in the group is a company, the companies must be at least 66% commonly owned in terms of voting interests or market value interests.

-The group must also meet one of these criteria:
+The group must also meet 1 of these criteria:

 - each company is GST-registered

-Entities which are not all companies can form a group if they are GST-registered and meet one of these criteria:
+Entities which are not all companies can form a group if they are GST-registered and meet 1 of these criteria:

-- each member of the group is controlled by at least one other member of the group
+- 1 member of the group controls all other members of the group

-- at least one member of the group controls all other members of the group
+- 1 person outside of the group controls all members of the group

 Non-resident entities registered under section 54B of the GST Act 1985 can only be grouped with other non-resident entities registered under the same section.